Episode 39 Overview

 Ben: Building consideration and building credibility shows that you have an understanding of what the customer’s problems are.
 If you’re able to build credibility by answering those questions clearly and articulately, you’ll get that inferred credibility and you’ll get more people coming into your purchase cycle, which is what we’re going to talk about tomorrow.

 Ben: Great.
 Well, we covered a lot of ground today.
 I think that’s a great place for us to stop, so that wraps up this episode of the Voices of Search podcast.
 Thanks for listening to my conversation with Marlon Glover, Searchmetrics’ Content Services Team Lead.
 We’d love to continue the conversation with you, so if you’re interested in contacting Marlon, you can find a link to his bio on our show notes, or you can send him a tweet.
 His handle is Marlon_Glover.
 If you have general marketing questions, or if you’d like to talk about this podcast, you can find my contact information on our show notes, or you can send me a tweet @BenJShap.

-Ben: If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to Searchmetrics.com/diagnostic, for your complimentary advisory session with our digital strategies team.
+Ben: If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to Searchmetrics.com/request-free-consultation, for your complimentary advisory session with our digital strategies team.
 If you like this podcast, and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast in your app, and we’ll be back in your feed tomorrow morning to discuss Marlon’s tip for optimizing your bottom of funnel purchase related content.

 Ben: Lastly, if you’ve enjoyed this podcast, and you’re feeling generous, we’d love for you to leave us your review in the Apple iTunes store.
 That’s it for today, but until next time, remember, the answers are always in the data.